MinhTranTuan3112/TTM-Music/README.md

 ### Home page:
 ![image](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/cb84c50a-df54-4900-ab4d-14215852e54f)
 - This is the main page, with music, album and artist selection for users to play their music
+### Library page:
+- This is the library page, which displays users' saved playlists, songs and album
 ### Album page:
 ![image](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/230ca5a5-d105-4e05-a8cd-690b9bdccd85)
 - This page displays album contents, with options to play, edit or add the whole album to the library